First and foremost if you are in a band and you are looking for a gig do NOT ring - send an e-mail with details.

 Projector and screen.

 Some bands like to show moving images.
-As far as we are aware the venue do not own such equipment, although there is a projection style TV in the ceiling over the stage and the rear of the stage can act as a "screen".
+As far as we are aware the venue do not own such equipment, although there is a projection style TV in the ceiling over the stage.
 You can hook your equipment in to it if you wish - but it is by no means great!
 You are welcome to bring your own, but check out the stage dimensions!!
-YOU WILL NEED A SCREEN as the wall at the back of the stage is (now) in rather poor condition, but was used as the screen.
+There is a screen as well but the whole thing aligns front and centre and cannot be moved.
 The projector has a "VGA" input and composite video via a phono socket.
 It may have other inputs, ask.

 Generally we will have a full light show for you looked after by one of the "crew".
 We also have as well as the lights a laser and smoke machine.